-Ham, Cheddar, Butternut Squash, and Green Chilies Wrapped in Flaky Sour Cream Pastry.
+Ham and Cheese Hand Pies with Roasted Butternut Squash and Green Chilies in a Flaky Sour Cream Pastry

 Applewood smoked ham, sharp cheddar cheese, butternut squash, and spicy green chilies wrapped in pastry that’s nearly as buttery and flaky as a croissant.

 This is the type of appetizer/ party food that you can also make a meal out of.
 Hand pies, naturally, are easily eaten with your hands, requiring nothing more than a cocktail napkin.
 They are also an excellent addition to a buffet table spread with a variety other small plate style dishes.
 They make an impressive appetizer for dinner party guests and a welcome addition to Sunday morning brunch.
 Or, pile two or three on a plate with a salad or sautéed veggies, and you have an entire meal.

 What I’m saying is this: After making these for one thing, you might want to make them for everything.